hrisav/projects-portfolio/README.md

 * To predict if a customer is eligible for loan or not.
 * Understanding the problem and setting up Spark environment.
-* Data cleaning was done to fill missing values with mean/median.
-* Exploratory Analysis was performed to understand how other features are related to the target.
+* Data cleaning was done and EDA was performed to understand how other features are related to the target.
 * Feature engineering was done and new feature Total Income and EMI was formulated.
-* String Indexing and One Hot Encoding was performed on Categorical features.
+* String Indexing and One Hot Encoding were performed on Categorical features.
 * Using Vector Assembler multiple columns were merged into a vector column.
 * Applied Decision Tree Classifier, Random Forest Classifier, Logistic Regression to select the final model.
 * Model which gave best performance with high Recall and F1-Score was opted.